-First, it is important to mention that, in addition to the Civil Trust described above, Colombian law contemplates commercial or mercantile trusts and escrows (encargo fiduciario).
+It is important to mention that, in addition to the civil trust described above, Colombian law regulates commercial or mercantile trusts and escrow accounts (encargos fiduciarios).

-The commercial trust agreement implies the transfer of the assets allocated to the fulfilment of a specific purpose to a free-standing trust fund, separated from the rest of the assets of the trustee, assigned to said purpose.
-Only banking institutions and trust companies especially authorised by the Financial Superintendence, may act as trustees.
+A commercial trust agreement implies the transfer of assets allocated to the fulfilment of a specific purpose to a free-standing trust fund separate from the rest of the assets of the trustee and assigned to said purpose.16 Only banking institutions and trust companies specially authorised by the Financial Superintendence may act as trustees.

-Regarding the duties of the trustee, it should be pointed out that as long as the commercial trust agreement is in force, the trustee may not assign the assets to any purpose other than that provided in the constitutive act, except that the settlor so decides, when the trust is not irrevocable.
-Therefore, the purpose established by the settlor in the trust agreement is the basis for determining the main acts which the trustee agrees to perform.
+Regarding the duties of the trustee, it should be noted that, as long as a commercial trust agreement is in force, the trustee may not assign the assets to any purpose other than that provided in the constitutive document, except if the settler so decides, when the trust is not irrevocable.
+Therefore, the purpose established by the settler in the trust agreement is the basis for determining the main tasks that the trustee is required to perform.

-Article 1234 of the Commercial Code imposes on the trustee the duty to fulfil certain non-transferable obligations, namely, to:
+Article 1234 of the Commercial Code imposes the duty to fulfil certain non-transferable obligations on the trustee, namely, to:

-- diligently perform all necessary acts to attain the purpose of the trust; - hold the legal capacity for the protection and defence of the assets placed in the trust against acts of third parties, of the beneficiaries and even of the settlor himself: - invest the earnings obtained from the trust in the manner and according to the requirements established in the constitutive act; - seek the greatest profitability from the assets subject to the fiduciary business, except for a determination to the contrary in the Constitutive Act; and - render verified accounts of its management every six months, and to transfer the assets to the appropriate person according to the Constitutive Act or to the law, at the end of the trust period.
+- diligently perform all necessary acts to attain the purpose of the trust; - hold the legal capacity for the protection and defence of the assets assigned to the trust against the acts of third parties of the beneficiaries and even of the settler him or herself; - invest the earnings obtained from the trust in the manner and according to the requirements established in the constitutive documents; - seek the highest profitability from the assets destined to the fiduciary business, except for a determination to the contrary in the constitutive document; and - render verified management accounts every six months and transfer the assets to the appropriate person according to the constitutive documents or the law on the expiry of the term of duration.

-According to commercial legislation, the trustee shall be liable for up to ordinary negligence in the fulfilment of its duties.
+According to commercial legislation, the trustee shall be liable up to ordinary negligence in the fulfilment of its duties.

-In this respect, the Colombian Financial Superintendency has ruled18 that a trustee is required 'to act diligently and prudently, always seeking to fulfil the purpose established in the constitutive act, being required, in order to attain said purpose, to observe the non-assignable duties imposed both by the law and by the trust agreement, an action which must correspond to that required from every professional in relation to the administration of third-party affairs'.
+In this respect, the Colombian Financial Superintendency has ruled17 that a trustee is required 'to act diligently and prudently, always seeking to fulfil the purpose established in the constitutive document, being required, in order to attain said purpose, to observe the non-assignable duties imposed both by the law and by the trust agreement, a duty that must correspond to that required from every professional in relation to the administration of third-party affairs'.

-Furthermore, in the matter of taxes applying on the funds of the trust, trustees must pay any value added and withholding taxes that may be incurred as a result of the transactions of the trust, as well as the corresponding default interest, penalties and indexation, where applicable.
+Furthermore, in the matter of taxes applying on the funds of the trust, trustees must pay any value added and withholding taxes that may be incurred because of the transactions of the trust, as well as the corresponding default interest, penalties and indexation, where applicable.

-In the matter of income taxes, trust companies are authorised to file a single return for all the free-standing trust funds they manage.
-19 The National Government will specify which individual trusts are to be discriminated, in which case, the trustee will be required to file a separate tax return for the specific trust.
+In the matter of income taxes, trust companies are authorised to file a single return for all the free-standing trust funds they manage.18 The National Government will specify which individual trusts are to be discriminated, in which case, the trustee will be required to file a separate tax return for the specific trust.

-The trust company will keep a disaggregated listing in case the Tax Administration requires specific information.
+The trust company will keep a disaggregated listing in case the tax administration requires specific information.

-When it is not possible to identify the beneficiary of a trust because, for instance, the trust is subject to certain conditions precedent or subsequent, earnings must be declared by the settlor, for income tax purposes.
+When it is not possible to identify the beneficiary of a trust because, for instance, the trust is subject to certain conditions precedent or subsequent, earnings must be declared by the settler for income tax purposes.